annedorko/highlight/README.md

 Run `python site.py watch` to regenerate the site automatically as you make changes to `/pages`, `/resume`, and `/templates`.

 Run `python site.py compile` to compile the site using Tailwind CSS at production size.
+Once compiled, upload the contents of `site/` to your host of choice!
+I recommend free GitHub Pages.

 ### Usage